in the Denali Borough

 Geography and Climate

 - Interior Alaska experiences seasonal temperature extremes.
-January temperatures range from -22 to -2 °F; July temperatures range from 50 to 72 °F. Average annual precipitation is 11 inches.
-Ice fog is common during the winter.
+January temperatures range from -22 to -2 °F; July temperatures range from 50 to 72 °F. Average annual precipitation is 11.3 inches.

 - Community Map Available